 News

-On this episode of “The Hunt with WTOP National Security Correspondent J.J.
-Green,” Dr. Hans-Jakob Schindler, senior director at the Counter Extremism Project, says the warning issued by al-Qaida is unusual.
+In this week’s edition of “The Hunt with WTOP national security correspondent J.J.
+Green,” Dr. Hans-Jakob Schindler, senior director of the Counter Extremism Project, said ISIS leader Khalid Aydd Ahmad al-Jabouri was a shadowy figure.

 Stay up to date on our latest news.